indiqusdocs/apiculus/docs/Administration/BillingandFinancials/Overview.md

 ## Invoices

 Invoices are generated on Apiculus for the previous month’s usage on the 1st of each new month.
-These invoices are automatically generated and emailed to the customers.
+These invoices are automatically generated and emailed to customers.

 Available actions: